 Illegal dumping is a nationwide problem; drones can cover large areas, sometimes hazardous and inaccessible land such as bogs, and record the evidence.
 During and after any cleanup operation, drones can ensure all the waste is collected.

-As can be seen on our traffic monitoring page, we use drones to help with traffic flows and bottlenecks; this reduces emissions as cars complete there journeys quicker, also reducing driver frustrations.
-By examining carparks and traffic flows, we can provide the data that is not obvious from the ground.
-It may only take one badly marked car parking space to affect a whole flow.
-Talk to us today, and we will be happy to explain how we can help.
+As seen on our traffic monitoring page, we use drones to help with traffic flows and bottlenecks; this reduces emissions as cars complete their journeys quicker and also reducing driver frustrations.
+By examining car parks and traffic flows, we can provide data that is not obvious from the ground, and it may only take one badly marked car parking space to affect the whole flow.